n9hquan/Hamiltonian_Cycle/README.md

 # Learning Hamiltonian Cycles through drawing!

-Welcome to Hamiltonian Cycle Detector, an interactive GUI designed to help you get to know about the Hamiltonian Cycles concept!
+Welcome to Hamiltonian Cycle Detector, an interactive GUI designed to help you get to know about the Hamiltonian Cycles concept! <br />
 This is a project we built for our final project in Discrete Mathematics class.

 ## Getting Started